Frequently Asked Questions - TSCRA

 Today, the association has grown to offer a number of services; however, preventing and investigating agricultural theft still remain a large part of TSCRA.

-TSCRA represents more than 17,000 beef cattle producers, ranching families and businesses that manage approximately 4 million head of cattle on 76 million acres of range and pasture land, primarily in Texas and Oklahoma.
+TSCRA represents more than 28,000 beef cattle producers, ranching families, and businesses that manage approximately 4 million head of cattle on 76 million acres of range and pasture land, primarily in Texas and Oklahoma.

-Yes, anyone with a vested interest in the cattle industry or own land can join the Texas and Southwestern Cattle Raisers Association.
-For more information on how you can become a TSCRA member click here.
+Yes, anyone with a vested interest in the cattle industry or who owns land can join the Texas and Southwestern Cattle Raisers Association.
+Please visit the TSCRA Membership page for more information on how you can become a TSCRA member.

 TSCRA provides highly trained livestock theft investigators strategically stationed throughout Texas and Oklahoma.
 All are commissioned as special rangers by the Texas Department of Public Safety and/or the Oklahoma State Bureau of Investigation.